ebmorran/ebmorran.github.io/ebmorran.github.io/content/medavie-blue-cross/oe-gap.md

 The purpose of this project is to add Online Enrolment features to GAP, so that GAs can add employees, track online enrolment progress and finalize details within the portal.

 ## Constraints
-* Existing system with its own features and states
+* Two existing systems with their own features and states
+* It was determined by stakeholders that all OE features would be a modification of the current "Add Member" experience
+* Current GA "action log" somewhat mysterious: adding OE statuses to
-* GA normally creates plan details up front, but since these depend on employee-entered information in OE, the
+* GA normally creates plan details up front, but since these depend on employee-entered information in OE, the plan information needs to be added at the end before finally submitting everything to Medavie's system
+* We have no ability to change anything about the OE experience itself in any way: we are stuck with whatever it allows us to input, whatever data it already outputs, and however it works for the member
+* Balancing GA vs member experience (when to allow editing details, consequences of editing)

 ## Ideation and solution

+### Understanding the system

 Add member:
 * Wanted to have a basic explanation of what online enrolment does
 * Need to explain the email will be sent on the enrolment start date (not immediately)